telerik/winforms-docs/ganttview/design-time/adding-links.md

 # Adding links

-##

-The GanttViewLinkDataItem Collection Editor allows you to add links (dependences) between the items in the gantt view in design time.
+The __GanttViewLinkDataItem__ CollectionEditor allows you to add links (dependences) between the items in the gantt view at design time.

 ![ganttview-designtime-adding-links 001](images/ganttview-designtime-adding-links001.png)

-The more important properties of the column you need to set up are:
+The more important properties of the links you need to set up are:

 * __StartItem:__ Determines the item from which the link will start.